Music of the Democratic Republic of the Congo: Chordophones

 An ngombi arched harp from the Democratic Republic of the Congo, currently in the collection of the Musical Instrument Museum (MIM), Phoenix, Arizona; likely collected in 1910, as indicated by the visible tag.

-Chordophones occupy a particularly prominent place in Central African musical culture, with their strings typically fashioned from natural materials such as raffia fibers, bark strips, giraffe tail hair, or iron wire.
-One of the distinctive stringed instruments is the pluriarc, a multi-stringed bow-lute with several names across the region: longombe among the Nkundo, lungoyongoyo in Kikongo, ngweme among the Teke, and motumbe among the Ngombe.
+The strings are usually made from natural materials such as raffia fibers, bark strips, giraffe tail hair, or iron wire.
+One well-known instrument is the pluriarc, a type of multi-string bow-lute.
+It is known by different names in different areas, including longombe among the Nkundo, lungoyongoyo in Kikongo, ngweme among the Teke, and motumbe among the Ngombe.
 Another notable instrument is the arched harp, a bowed string instrument with deep cultural roots, referred to as kundi among the Zande, domu among the Mangbetu, and seto among the Ngbandi.
 The stick zither, another widely distributed instrument, is known by various names: enanga (Nande), esanzo (Mongo), inanga (Lega and Kirundi), langangu (Mbunda), lulanga (Shi), lunzenze (Luba-Kasai), and nedongu (Mangbetu).

-One of the most widespread and culturally significant instruments is the musical bow, often derived from a traditional hunting bow.
-It becomes a musical instrument when a resonating gourd is attached, and a string stretched across its frame.
-Played vertically, this instrument is prevalent across many Congolese ethnic groups.
+One of the most widespread and culturally significant instruments is the musical bow, which often comes from a hunting bow.
+It is turned into a musical instrument when a resonating gourd is attached, and a string stretched across its frame.
+It is usually played in a vertical position and is found among many ethnic groups in the Congo.
 The mouth bow, a variant of the musical bow, incorporates the performer's mouth as a resonating chamber.
 The string is held between the lips, and the vibrations are produced by striking the string with a stick.
 The musical bow and its variants are known by a wide array of vernacular names.
 Among the Pygmies, it is called belumu; among the Boma, dweme or ngomi; and among the Nande, ekibulenge or zeze.
 Other names include kadad (Lunda), lingungu (Lega), longofi (Mangbetu), longombi (Mongo), lukungu (Pende), lunkombe or nkutu kubidi (Luba-Kasai), lusuba (Luba-Katanga), mbela (Ngbaka), nedungu or nelingoti (Mangbetu), nguém (Teke), nzenze (Shi), and rukung (Lunda).
 The earth-bow, a further derivative of the musical bow in which the ground serves as the resonating chamber, shares these same vernacular names.